Skip to main content

 standard SLOs with 100% reliability

-Each of the component's reliability is expressed as a percentage on a scale from 0% to 100%.
+The reliability of every component is expressed as a percentage on a scale from 0% to 100%.

 Reliability is always calculated over a specific time period.
 When assessing the reliability of component SLOs aggregated into a composite SLO, the relevant time period is the composite’s time window, which may differ from the time windows configured for individual SLOs.